The page has been translated by Gen AI.

 Ethernet Instance 0 Internet Protocol Version 6 (TCP/IPv6) ms_tcpip6 False

-You can confirm that IPv6 is disabled on Ethernet0 NIC.
+You can verify that IPv6 is disabled on the Ethernet0 NIC.

 Color mode